 Method 2: Applying Oxalic Acid

 If your faucet is full of corrosion then oxalic acid is going to help you to get rid of this problem.
-Applying the oxalic acid, you can clean your corroded faucet and give it a new look.
+By applying oxalic acid, you can clean your corroded faucet and give it a new look.

 When you are cleaning your faucet with oxalic acid, you need to be cautious, as it is a potent chemical agent.
 Wear protective clothing, probably rubber gloves, to avoid hurting your hands.